 It is very possible, especially if you closed the distance to your foe quickly during the early game, that you'll still need some extra cards.
 Can Errant do anything about that?

 Use your Second Wind on demand!
 And if you've already done that, simply bring your foe down to the level of cards that you have in your hand.
 It'll be a lot worse for them than it is for you.

 Errants focus mainly on dealing high amounts of damage quickly.
 They don't have much in the ways of defense, generally playing a reckless game and counting on their own training to win the day.
 This can prove brutally effective, or quickly show you the error of your ways.

 Try combining them with Knight to utilize their Chivalry synergies, Sorcerer for the discard bonuses, or Warrior for the Frenzy effects.
 Even as a burst assassin, Errant has a lot of means of accomplishing their goals.

 It's also possible to take a substantial amount of defensive cards from your Classes as an Errant, focusing on tempo to keep your foe under control while you steadily deal damage and wait for a powerful turn to finish the job!

-Play as the young and reckless Errant in Calbria, the first expansion to Ivion!
+Play as the young and reckless Errant in Ivion, the Herocrafting Card Game!